top of page

 Consider the Background

 Lighting is more important, so don't worry if your photos end up having a busy background.
+They will likely still print well onto our ID cards, so long as you're happy with the photo on your screen.

-When taking staff photos, ask them to face the camera directly.
-Don't worry about zooming in too much, because we will crop your photos down to the head and shoulders for you.
 We can even adjust the brightness and contrast of your photos, or convert them to black and white for a stylish finish - completely free of charge.

 Summing up